Laura Louise Brackett Beasley

 Nancy Brackett Garner, circa 1940

 As we stood over the grave of Nancy Brackett Garner, my mother's mother, he explained, "Aunt Nan was sort of what you'd call a loose woman.
 It wasn't that she planned it that way, but after her husband left her with two children (a son and Louise), she just did whatever she had to do to keep body and soul together."
 With a little more digging, I realized that my mother, and her four other sisters had different fathers, none of whom were married to their mother.
-My mother's father, Edward Ramsay, owned a sawmill across the river in South Carolina.
+My mother's father, Edwin Ramsay, owned a sawmill across the river in South Carolina.
 Edna never saw him, and never spoke of him until decades later, near the age of 90.

 I told her I knew "the secret."
 She spent the first day denying it, the second day wanting to know who "the son of a bitch who told you" was.
 On the third day she calmed down enough that we could talk reasonably.
 "Mama, it's 90 years later, 2,800 miles away, everyone else is dead except you, and no one else gives a shit!"
 She looked at me and quietly said, I guess you're right, I never thought about it that way.
 That day, most of her anxiety evaporated, after 90 years of terror that someone might find out.